Our Curriculum

 One of the best things about our school is the poetry.
 Lots of children like listening to poems and reading poems and the teachers inspire you to create your own poems.

-Science is really fun - the fact that it's so logical.
-You can say, 'oh this happens and so that happens' and the more science you learn, the more you understand it.
+Science is really fun.
+It is so logical but fascinating.
+You can say, 'oh this happens and so that happens and then you can say but what would happen if I do this?'.
+The more science you learn, the more you understand it.

 I really like Literacy in our school.
-I really love the books we get to read, and they're all so different.
+I really love the books we get to read, and they're all so different and it always surprises me when I like a book that I might not have picked for myself.

 We're doing Music at the moment and it's so nice for people who thought they didn't like it to find out that they're really good at it, and the teachers make sure everyone is good at it.